solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

-Now that the benefits of MySQL and a few common deployment models have been presented, this section explains approaches to hosting MySQL specifcally on Microsoft Azure and the many advantages of the Microsoft Azure platform.
+Now that the benefits of MySQL and a few common deployment models have been presented, this section explains approaches to hosting MySQL specifically on Microsoft Azure and the many advantages of the Microsoft Azure platform.

 ### Advantages of choosing Azure